-Knowing and utilizing your learning style is a great way to improve your ability to learn and memorize information.
+Knowing and utilizing your learning style is a great way to improve your bar exam performance.

 If you aren’t already familiar with your learning style you can take a short quiz online.
 There are many free options available.
 Once you know your personal learning style or styles try out the tips below to get the most of your Critical Pass cards.
 Don’t be afraid to try out different things, particularly if you have high scores in more than one category.